giakoumoglou/distillers/README.md

 ## Distillers

-This is a PyTorch implementation of the [ICD paper](https://arxiv.org/abs/2407.11802):
+This is a PyTorch implementation of the [DCD paper](https://arxiv.org/abs/2407.11802):

 ```
-@misc{giakoumoglou2024invariant,
+@misc{giakoumoglou2024discriminative,
-      title={Invariant Causal Knowledge Distillation in Neural Networks},
+      title={DCD: Discriminative and Consistent Knowledge Distillation in Neural Networks},
       author={Nikolaos Giakoumoglou and Tania Stathaki},
       year={2024},
       eprint={2407.11802},